 - the procedures to follow to involve the public in the budget process (public participation).

-The National and County Treasuries should also make the circulars available for the public.
+The National and County Treasuries should also make the circulars available to the public.

 September 1 to February 15: The National Treasury and the County Treasuries should conduct sector hearings during this period.
 The sector hearings allow the public and other stakeholders to give their views at the sectoral level (e.g. security, health, agriculture, education, etc.).
 These views are necessary to enable the: